-Further, we are currently conducting a clinical trial for each of ALG-010133 and ALG-000184 in many countries, including New Zealand, Hong Kong, the United Kingdom, South Korea, China and Moldova.
-We may also in the future conduct clinical trials for ALG-010133, ALG-000184 and other drug candidates in other countries and territories which presents additional risks that may delay completion of our clinical trials.
+Further, we are currently conducting clinical trials of ALG-010133, ALG-000184 and ALG-020572 in many countries, ALG-010133 and ALG-000184 in New Zealand, Hong Kong, the United Kingdom, South Korea, China and Moldova and ALG-020572 in New Zealand.
+We may also in the future conduct clinical trials for these and other drug candidates in other countries and territories which presents additional risks that may delay completion of our clinical trials.
 These risks include the possibility that we could be required to conduct additional nonclinical studies before initiating any clinical trials, may be unable to enroll and retain patients as a result of differences in healthcare services, research guidelines or cultural customs, or may face additional administrative burdens associated with comparable foreign regulatory schemes, as well as political and economic risks relevant to such foreign countries.